 2. Avoid bottled water

-Plastic bottles account for a lot of waste in Croatia, even though the tap water is perfectly safe to drink.
+Plastic bottles account for a lot of waste in Croatia, even though tap water is perfectly safe to drink.
 Stay hydrated while cruising around the Adriatic Sea by refilling a reusable canteen from the tap – the environment will thank you.

 As well as plastic bottles, it goes without saying that you should always take any packaging or waste with you.
-Waste removal and disposal causes issues on a number of Croatia’s Islands, so don’t be that traveller.
+Waste removal and disposal cause issues on a number of Croatia’s Islands, so don’t be that traveller.
 Oh, and say no to plastic bags.
 Pack your shopping into a tote bag instead.

 3. Learn the local lingo